Hindolch/weather-app-AQI-ML/README.md

 # weather-app-AQI-ML
-# available cities for AQI are:
+# Available cities for AQI prediction are:
+# Along with the prediction the webapp also provides the current weather status
 Ahmedabad
 Delhi
 Mumbai